Read This First

 Prompt 4: Provide a comprehensive list of cases in the history of science in which both a naturalistic and a supernaturalistic explanation were proposed in response to an inexplicable phenomenon, and the naturalistic explanation was eventually established as true, and vice-versa.

-The section turns on Conceptual Challenges for Supernatural Explanations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Conceptual Challenges for Supernatural Explanations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The added methodological insight is that Methodological Naturalism should be judged by how it handles error.
+The methodological question in Methodological Naturalism is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 In many ancient cultures, solar and lunar eclipses were attributed to supernatural causes, such as divine intervention or mythical creatures consuming the sun or moon.